saima2310/saima2310/readme.md

 💡  I like to explore new technologies and develop software solutions.</br>
 🎓  I completed my learning from Masai School on full-stack web-development.</br>
 🌱  Still I'm on track for learning more about web-development, UI-design, and Back-end.</br>

-📄  Please have a look at my Résumé for more details about me.

-👨‍💻 All of my projects are available at https://saima2310.github.io</br>
 📫 How to reach me **saima.zaki2310@gmail.com**

 <h3 align="left">Connect with me:</h3>